aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/createelement/_index.md

 ---
 title: Document.CreateElement
 second_title: Aspose.SVG for .NET API Reference
-description: Document method.
+description: Document CreateElement method.
 Creates an element of the type specified.
 Note that the instance returned implements the Element interface so attributes can be specified directly on the returned object
 type: docs
 weight: 850
 url: /net/aspose.svg.dom/document/createelement/